mwojnars/hypertag/README.md

 The semantics of "if", "for", "while" blocks is analogous to what it is in Python.
-Both inline and outline body is supported, although the former comes with restrictions: the preceeding expression (a condition in "if/while", a collection in "for") may need to be enclosed in (...) or {...} to avoid parsing errors.
+Both inline and outline body is supported, although the former comes with restrictions: the preceeding expression (a condition in "if/while", a collection in "for") may need to be enclosed in (...) or {...}.
 Trailing colons in clause headlines are optional.

-An example with outline body:
+An example "if" block with outline body:

     $size = 5
     if size > 10